 award

 Barstow boasts an array of attractions, from Barstow Skate Park to one of the few remaining drive-in theaters, as well as proximity to the beautiful Mojave Desert.
-It’s also conveniently located on a popular route to Las Vegas, and sees lots of traffic heading to and from Nevada.
+It’s also conveniently located on a popular route to Las Vegas and sees a lot of traffic heading to and from Nevada.
 Yet, traveling around or through Barstow can be a challenge if you’re faced with car issues.

-When buying a car, it’s reasonable to expect that it will operate smoothly for a time, especially in the case of new cars, and that it won’t need any major repairs before you’ve had a chance to put some miles on it.
-But sometimes recently purchased vehicles need to go to the shop frequently, even shortly after you’ve bought them.
+When buying a car, it’s reasonable to expect that it will operate smoothly for a time, especially in the case of new vehicles, and that it won’t need any major repairs before you’ve had a chance to put some miles on it.
+However, recently purchased vehicles sometimes require frequent trips to the shop, even shortly after purchase.
 In these frustrating situations, you might be driving a lemon.

 Lemon laws are intended to protect consumers who have recently purchased a car, truck, or other road vehicle.
-Some people don’t realize that this can include cars that are still under warranty!
+Some people may not realize that this can include cars that are still under warranty.
 If you’re in Barstow and your car just isn’t reliable, it’s worth investigating whether you have a lemon law claim against the manufacturer.

 Who do you file a lemon law claim against?

 In Barstow, California, according to lemon laws, your first action should be to notify the Vehicle Manufacturer about the problems with your vehicle.
-Frequently, manufacturers might try to address the issue before it escalates to a lawsuit.
+Frequently, manufacturers attempt to address the issue before it escalates into a lawsuit.

-If the dealership or manufacturer doesn’t sufficiently address the problem, it may be time to take them to court under a lemon law claim.
+If the dealership or manufacturer fails to adequately address the problem, it may be time to consider filing a lemon law claim in court.
 If you suspect that you might have such a claim, it is strongly recommended that you consult with a skilled lemon law attorney familiar with the Barstow area.

 WHAT VEHICLES ARE COVERED BY LEMON LAWS?